-Many have an inability to effectively articulate and communicate their idea
+There are some who have an inability, because of their condition, to effectively articulate and communicate their idea

-There is a general lack of interest in the market, on disabled entrepreneurs
+There is a general lack of interest or faith in the market for disabled entrepreneurs.

 Statistics show that when it comes to business, disabled people are less likely to start their own businesses because many investors are less confident about their capabilities.
 There are exceptions to this rule, but most investors are concerned even if the business idea may be interesting and profitable.